 - It doesn't usually provide services or produce goods

 A holding company must acquire more than 80 percent of the outstanding stock of another business in order to receive any amount of tax benefit.
 A parent company is virtually identical to a holding company except in the legal implications as to the status of the company.

 Generally, a parent company purchases its subsidiaries to assist in its own operations or for investment purposes.
 On the other hand, a holding company is completely inactive.

 A personal holding company is created when more than 50 percent of the outstanding shares of a corporation are owned by five individuals or less, indirectly or directly, and 60 percent of the corporation's adjusted ordinary gross income is personal holding company income.
 A personal holding company cannot be any of the following types of companies:

 - Life insurance company.

 If you need help with a parent holding company, you can post your legal need to UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.